 Honestly, how long have you stayed without deep cleaning your dishwasher?
 I guess quite a bit of time, perhaps months or even years.
-Look, it’s high time you learn how to clean your dishwasher with baking soda and vinegar.
+Look, it’s high time you learn how to clean a dishwasher with baking soda.
 I bet the results will be satisfying.

 Take out all the removable parts like racks and filters to clean them.
 Then clear all the debris from your dishwasher, checking all the holes and crevices.
 After that, run a hot water cycle with vinegar.
 When it is complete, perform a short wash cycle with baking soda.

 Why You Need to Clean Your Dishwasher Regularly

 After a wash cycle, materials like grease, food particles, and soap scum can cling inside your dishwasher.
 With time, they pile up, making your appliance reduce its efficiency.
 Besides, the dishwasher may start to produce an unpleasant smell.